-BIOL 100: Human Biology Credits: 3 Lecture Hours: 3 Prereg: Qualified for ENG 100.
-Coreq: BIOL 100L Semester Offered: Spring Description: This general science course emphasizes basic science concepts by studying human anatomy and physiology.
+BIOL 100: Human Biology

+Coreq: BIOL 100L

+Description: This general science course emphasizes basic science concepts by studying human anatomy and physiology.
 The course introduces students to the structure and function of cells, tissues, organs, and systems of the human body.
 This course includes a study of the disease process and recent scientific advances.
-Designations: Diversification: Biological Sciences - DB

-Graduation Requirement: Health and Wellness (Cognitive Health/ Physical Health) - CH/PH
+Graduation Requirement: Health and Wellness (Cognitive Health/Physical Health) - CH/PH